rahul-suthar2001/Crop-Yield-Prediction-using-Machine-Learning/README.md

 # Crop-Yield-Prediction-using-Machine-Learning

 Precision agriculture is in trend nowadays.
 It helps the farmers to get informed decision about the farming strategy.
-Here, I present you a dataset which would allow the users to build a predictive model to recommend the most suitable crops to grow in a particular farm based on various parameters.
+Here,  use a dataset which would allow the users to build a predictive model to recommend the most suitable crops to grow in a particular farm based on various parameters .

 The science of training machines to learn and produce models for future predictions is widely used, and not for nothing.
 Agriculture plays a critical role in the global economy.
 With the continuing expansion